 Word around the family is that I used to make lotions and potions.
 True.
-I dug out my old herbal books and scoured the Internet and found this delightful recipe from Sonoma Garden.
+I dug out my old herbal books and did some research for a homemade beeswax body butter.
 I even had some coconut oil and beeswax in my stash of goods.
 Guess what?
 Beeswax has an incredibly long shelf life (25 years.)
 So here is one of my first tries in this decade and it was so easy and so delectable.
 Can I say that about something you don’t eat?
-This is a thick body butter that feels oily when you first put it on your skin, but it quickly smooths into a nice fragrant softness.
-It is yummy.
+This is a thick body butter that feels oily (buttery) when you first put it on your skin, but it quickly smooths into a nice fragrant softness.

-All the ingredients are natural, no mineral oil or emulsifying wax.
+All the ingredients are natural, no mineral oil — no emulsifying wax.
 I have already made a second batch with my daughter-in-law.
 One of the best things about this recipe is you make it right in the jar — no mess.
 And it is quick.

 I used the light olive oil; it has a lighter smell and color than extra virgin olive oil.
 But of course, you can use whatever olive oil you like.
 I have also made it with a high grade Extra Virgin Olive Oil.
 If you love the smell of beeswax (which I do), don’t add essential oils for scent.
 I have made several batches — some scented some not.
 But I love them all.
 Here is one of the recipes.
 I’ve concocted quite a few now.